beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 You will mainly be working inside of these directories shown above.

-Let's go over each of these directories and you may use them:
+Let's go over each of these directories and how you may use them:

 ### `public/`